yannbolliger/rust-stainless-thesis-report/rust_type_classes_report.md

 Without the laws being proven, it would be tempting to add another implementation for a square.
-However, Stainless checks the laws for each implementation, therfore, the square will not pass and the principle violation has been caught before causing more harm.
+However, Stainless checks the laws for each implementation, therefore, the square will not pass and the principle violation has been caught before causing more harm.

 ```{.rust caption="Example implementation violating the laws."}